Carlsbad Village, CA (CBV)

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

-Amtrak began service to the city of Carlsbad at the Carlsbad Village and Carlsbad Poinsettia COASTER stations on October 7, 2013.
+Amtrak began service to the city of Carlsbad at the Carlsbad Village COASTER station on October 7, 2013.
 The six daily stops by Pacific Surfliner trains are made possible under an agreement between Amtrak, Caltrans and the North County Transit District (NCTD), which runs the COASTER commuter rail service.

 Post-World War II, California experienced a population boom, and the resulting automobile congestion prompted communities statewide to actively explore alternative transportation options.
 It’s against this backdrop that COASTER commuter rail service was inaugurated in 1995, linking San Diego and Oceanside with another passenger rail option in addition to Amtrak.
 Today, the tracks between San Diego and Oceanside are owned by the NCTD, having been purchased from the Atchison, Topeka and Santa Fe Railway (ATSF) in 1994; in addition to COASTER trains, the line also carries intercity and freight trains.